Ac6Embedded/vscode-zephyr-workbench-docs/docs/documentation/getting-started/getting-started-macosx.md

 # Getting Started on macOS (Aarch64)

-This section is a tutorial to guide to you the Zephyr Workbench usage on macOS (Aarch64) and shows you the steps to follow to create your first "hello_world" application for the STM32F4_DISCOVERY board from the official Zephyr sources.
+This section is a tutorial to guide to you the Workbench for Zephyr usage on macOS (Aarch64) and shows you the steps to follow to create your first "hello_world" application for the STM32F4_DISCOVERY board from the official Zephyr sources.